Publications & Magazine Internship

 - This is an unpaid internship.
 School credit is available upon request

 - This internship is based out of our office in Washington, D.C.
 Internships are also available in HRC’s Project One America offices in Little Rock, Ark., Jackson, Miss., and Birmingham, Ala.
 We cannot provide housing for our interns

 - A limited amount of scholarship funds are available based on financial need and a commitment to diversity.
 Apply within the internship application

 - Resume and cover letter should be provided in Adobe Acrobat (.pdf) format

 - Due to the high volume of applications we receive we may not be able to respond in a timely manner to individual application inquiries

-- We strongly encourage people of color, people of diverse gender identities, women and non-LGBT persons to apply
+- We strongly encourage people of color, people of diverse gender identities, women and non-LGBTQ persons to apply